apache/whimsy/MACOSX.md

 Homebrew is a package manager for OSX, which is used to install other tools.
 Follow the instructions from [brew.sh](http://brew.sh/).
 You might have to change shells if you are using csh.
 Bash works fine.
+Be sure to read the Homebrew prerequisites; you may need part(s) of Apple's XCode.

-Verify using:
+Verify minimum version installed using:

 ```
 $ brew --version